junmer/passport-bong/README.md

 #### Configure Strategy

-The GitHub authentication strategy authenticates users using a GitHub account and OAuth 2.0 tokens.
+The Bong authentication strategy authenticates users using a Bong account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.